LiorZ/hdac8_thesis/thesis.rst

 		atom
 ======		================	===============================	===========	===================

-	For each of these simulations we calculated the Pearson's correlation coefficient to evaluate its fitness to experimental data.
+	For each of these simulations and for each scoring scheme we calculated the Pearson's correlation coefficient to evaluate its fitness to experimental data

+.. list-table:: Pearson's correlation coefficient for training set simulations (Interface score)
+   :widths: 5 15 10
+   :header-rows: 1

+   * - No.
+     - Pearson correlation coefficient
+     - p-value
+   * - 1
+     - R = -0.22
+     - 0.002
+   * - 2
+     - R = -0.168
+     - 0.02
+   * - 3
+     - R = 0.003
+     - 0.96
+   * - 4
+     - R = -0.21
+     - 0.004
+   * - 5
+     - R = -0.08
+     - 0.27
+   * - 6
+     - R = -0.22
+     - 0.002
+   * - 7
+     - R = -0.27
+     - 0.0002

+.. list-table:: Pearson's correlation coefficient for training set simulations (Peptide score)
+   :widths: 5 15 10
+   :header-rows: 1

+   * - No.
+     - Pearson correlation coefficient
+     - p-value
+   * - 1
+     - R = -0.15
+     - 0.04
+   * - 2
+     - R = -0.13
+     - 0.06
+   * - 3
+     - R = -0.1
+     - 0.14
+   * - 4
+     - R = -0.14
+     - 0.04
+   * - 5
+     - R = -0.21
+     - 0.004
+   * - 6
+     - R = -0.15
+     - 0.03
+   * - 7
+     - R = -0.15
+     - 0.03

+.. list-table:: Pearson's correlation coefficient for training set simulations (Reweighted score)
+   :widths: 5 15 10
+   :header-rows: 1

+   * - No.
+     - Pearson correlation coefficient
+     - p-value
+   * - 1
+     - R = -0.09
+     - 0.2
+   * - 2
+     - R = -0.03
+     - 0.68
+   * - 3
+     - R = 0.004
+     - 0.95
+   * - 4
+     - R = -0.08
+     - 0.26
+   * - 5
+     - R = -0.02
+     - 0.7
+   * - 6
+     - R = -0.07
+     - 0.28
+   * - 7
+     - R = -0.09
+     - 0.19

+	We applied a clustering step to the structures from each simulation and averaged the top 3 ranking decoys in the largest cluster to get a score for each sequence.
+This step improved the correlation greatly;

 	Furthermore, Our dataset contains sequences of lysine acetylated peptides that are ranked by their level activity as substrates.
 The peptide's level of activity is not represented in a binary fashion (binder / non-binder) , but rather as a continous value in [0,1].
 In order to train a binary predictor, we needed to adapt our dataset accordingly.
 To accomplish that, we learned a cutoff from the training set data so that each sequence with activity that is lower from the cutoff is labeled as a non-binder and vice versa.
 We derived a cutoff by applying 2 samples KS test on all possible cutoffs, the cutoff we chose was the one that had the lowest p-value.
 	The 2 samples KS test we used,  quantifies a distance between the empirical distributions of two samples - in our case - binders and non-binders.
 The resulting p-value is calculated under the null hypothesis that the samples are drawn from the same distribution (in the two-sample case).

 .. figure:: plots/cutoff.png
 	:scale: 50 %